The QS World University Rankings 2023 have been released, featuring over 1,400 of the Best Engineering Universities in the World.

 The University of Oxford is the oldest university in the English-speaking world and is actually so ancient that its founding date is unknown – though it is thought that teaching took place there as early as the 11th century.

-There are 22,000 students at Oxford in total, around half of whom are undergraduates, while 40 percent are international students.
-A quarter of the city of Oxford’s residents is students, giving the city the youngest population in the UK.
+There are 22,000 students at Oxford in total, around half of whom are undergraduates, while 40 per cent are international students.
+A quarter of the city of Oxford’s residents are students, giving the city the youngest population in the UK.

-The University of Oxford does not have a main campus, its buildings, and facilities instead of being scattered around the medieval city center.
-Its colleges each have a distinctive character and traditions often dating back centuries.
+The University of Oxford does not have a main campus; its buildings and facilities are instead scattered around the medieval city centre.
+Its colleges each have distinctive characters and traditions, often dating back centuries.
 Colleges are self-governing institutions to which students usually apply directly.
 There are four academic divisions within Oxford University: Humanities, Mathematical, Physical, and Life Sciences; Medical Sciences; and Social Sciences.
 The university’s particular strength is the sciences, and it is ranked number one in the world for medicine.

 Oxford is a youthful and cosmopolitan city with plenty to see and do.
 There are dozens of historic and iconic buildings, including the Bodleian Libraries, the Ashmolean Museum, the Sheldonian Theatre, the cathedral, and the colleges themselves.